THE DRAIN DETECTIVE

 Fiber-optic cable running through a sewer pipe after being drilled through during installation

-CASE FILE 03-14 · 22 ft · HOMEWOOD
+CASE FILE 03-14 · 22 ft · VESTAVIA

 A fiber crew drilled straight through.